How to Solve Financial Problems by Changing Your Attitude About Money

 Editor's Note: The following is a report on the practical applications of Carrie Rocha's new book, Pocket Your Dollars: 5 Attitude Changes that will Help You Pay Down Debt, Avoid Financial Stress, and Keep More of What You Make (Bethany House, 2013).

-Here’s how you can solve your financial problems by changing your attitudes about money:
+Here’s are 11 steps for how you can solve your financial problems by changing your attitudes about money:

 SEE ALSO: Are You a Spender or a Saver?